jbellingham/blog-backup/ckyf5gele0ghms4s18zpif5sm.md

-## My Journey Towards Cleaner Code
+## My Journey Towards Cleaner Code - Part 1

 **Edit:**
 I originally had this as one big post but I've decided to break it into a multi-part series.
 I'll be talking about my journey trying to come to my own conclusions about what "good" code looks like.
 I read/watch a lot, so my opinions change with some frequency...